Wilmington, NC Distracted Driving Accident Lawyer

 If a distracted driver has caused you or your loved ones harm, we urge you to contact a car accident lawyer at Rhine Law Firm, P.C.
 Based in Wilmington, our comprehensive personal injury law firm is committed to helping families in North Carolina who have suffered major injuries as a result of careless behavior.

-Throughout the years, we have assisted clients injured in car accidents caused by distracted drivers who were:
+Throughout the years, our distracted driving accident attorneys have assisted clients injured in car accidents caused by distracted drivers who were:

 - Adjusting the radio